Why "Set It and Forget It" Still Matters in Communication Logging

 Simplicity Is a Superpower

-Many communication logging platforms on the market today come with dense user interfaces, multi-tiered licensing, and functionality that requires significant training to navigate.
+Many communication logging platforms on the market today for communication recorders come with dense user interfaces, multi-tiered licensing, and functionality that requires significant training to navigate.
 For understaffed or overworked departments, that’s a dealbreaker.

 That’s why simplicity is more than just a design choice—it’s a safety feature.